-If you are one of the many U.S. citizens or permanent residents who have married an undocumented (or illegal) immigrant, then you may be hoping to help that person get a green card and settle into your life together in the United States.
+If you are one of the many U.S. citizens or permanent residents who have married an undocumented (or illegal) immigrant, then you might be hoping to help that person get a green card and settle into your life together in the United States.
 However, we have both good news and bad news for you.

 The good news is that, under the U.S. immigration laws, immigrants who marry U.S. citizens or permanent residents are among the categories of people allowed to apply for green cards.

-If the marriage is to a U.S. citizen, then the immigrant is an "immediate relative," meaning that an unlimited number of immigrant visas (green cards) are available in that category every year, so the immigrant won't end up on a waiting list.
+If the marriage is to a U.S. citizen, then the immigrant is an "immediate relative," meaning that an unlimited number of immigrant visas (green cards) are available in that category every year, so that the immigrant won't end up on a waiting list.

 Now for the bad news.
-Whether the immigrant can "adjust status" -- that is, apply for a green card without leaving the United States -- depends on whether he or she fits into one of a few narrow exceptions.
-The immigrant can adjust status only if he or she either:
+Whether an immigrant who is living in the U.S. can "adjust status" (apply for a green card without leaving the United States) depends on whether he or she fits into one of a few narrow exceptions.

 But if they already planned to marry and were just using the tourist visa to make the process faster and easier, that's not okay.
 In fact, it's considered visa fraud, and can not only destroy the immigrant's eligibility for a green card, but for future visas to the United States.
 Again, the only hope would be to consult an attorney and apply for a waiver.

+The penalty is three years if the period of unlawful presence was 180 days or more, and ten years if the period of unlawful stay was one year or more.
 It may be possible to file for a waiver (on Form I-601) allowing an earlier return, but definitely seek legal advice before relying on this strategy.
 The spouse of the illegal immigrant must show that he, she, or their children will suffer hardship if the immigrant is refused reentry.